official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

-251. Mr Wood qualified that view by reference to advice set out by Mr Grainger in an internal FCO minute, which stated that the military action authorised would be such action as was necessary and proportionate to remedy a particular breach in the circumstances at the time.81
+251. Mr Wood qualified that view by reference to advice set out by Mr Grainger in an internal FCO minute, which stated that the military action authorised would be such action as was necessary and proportionate to remedy a particular breach in the circumstances at the time.[^81]

-252. Mr Wood stated that he “would be grateful for any advice which the Attorney General [might] wish to give on the resolution as currently drafted, or on any of the possible outcomes mentioned”.82
+252. Mr Wood stated that he “would be grateful for any advice which the Attorney General [might] wish to give on the resolution as currently drafted, or on any of the possible outcomes mentioned”.[^82]

-80 Letter Wood to Adams, 24 September 2002, ‘Iraq: Use of Force’.
+[^80]: Letter Wood to Adams, 24 September 2002, ‘Iraq: Use of Force’.
-81 Minute Grainger to Pattison, 23 September 2002, ‘Iraq Resolution: Draft of 22 September’.
+[^81]: Minute Grainger to Pattison, 23 September 2002, ‘Iraq Resolution: Draft of 22 September’.
-82 Letter Wood to Adams, 24 September 2002, ‘Iraq: Use of Force’.
+[^82]: Letter Wood to Adams, 24 September 2002, ‘Iraq: Use of Force’.

 246

-The Report of the Iraq Inquiry253.
-Ms Adams advised Lord Goldsmith that she did not think the letter disclosed any new issues and there was “no particular deadline” for a response.
-Mr Wood had offered to discuss the issues if Lord Goldsmith wished.83
+253. Ms Adams advised Lord Goldsmith that she did not think the letter disclosed any new issues and there was “no particular deadline” for a response.
+Mr Wood had offered to discuss the issues if Lord Goldsmith wished.[^83]

-254. Lord Goldsmith met Mr Wood and Mr Grainger on 27 September.84
+254. Lord Goldsmith met Mr Wood and Mr Grainger on 27 September.[^84]

 255. There is no record of the meeting but Ms Adams prepared a draft reply to Mr Wood, which did not differ materially from the views expressed in Mr Wood’s letter of 24 September.
 Lord Goldsmith saw it before the meeting, but it was not sent.
-A manuscript note by Ms Adams recorded that Lord Goldsmith had “indicated agreement with substance” of the draft.85
+A manuscript note by Ms Adams recorded that Lord Goldsmith had “indicated agreement with substance” of the draft.[^85]

 256. In his statement to the Inquiry, Lord Goldsmith wrote that he had responded to Mr Wood’s request during a meeting on 27 September: